Fried Sweet Potatoes with Apples

 Fried Sweet Potatoes with Apples is healthy, clean eating, and so tasty!

 This is a fantastic side dish to wake up to on a holiday morning!

 I used these ingredients.
 The clear jar with a blue lid contains coconut oil.

 Melt coconut oil in a skillet at medium heat.
 Peel a large sweet potato.
 Cut into small dice.
 Add to skillet.
 Add sliced onion that has been separated into rings.
 If you’re serving small children this dish, you may want to dice the onion.
-Add diced red bell pepper and seasonings.
+Add diced red bell pepper.